cedar-policy/rfcs/text/0063-doc-comments.md

 Doc comments are designed to be very similar to annotations, and could reasonably be implemented as syntactic sugar for a special annotation annotation key.
 The primary difference is that, in order to fully satisfy the documentation use case, doc comments need to appear in more positions than are supported for annotations.
-We may choose to extend annotation to be supported in all positions proposed for doc comments, but this is not a necessary extensions to accept this RFC.
+We may choose to extend annotation to be supported in all positions proposed for doc comments, but this is not a necessary extension to accept this RFC.

 Doc comments will be defined by this grammar.